-Phase II trials are carried out with a larger number (100-300) of individuals.
+Phase II trials are carried out with a larger number of individuals (100-300).
 The central aim of the phase II study is to evaluate the efficacy of the drug.
-The trial is, therefore, usually performed in sick patients.
+The trial is, therefore, usually performed on sick patients.
 Phase II studies are sometimes divided into phase IIA and phase IIB.
 While a phase IIA trial assesses the optimal dosing of the drug, a phase IIB trial is designed to study the efficacy of the drug at the prescribed dose.
 Another important goal of a phase II trial is to assess drug safety in a larger group of individuals.

 Phase III trials are designed to assess the effectiveness and safety of a new drug in clinical practice in a large patient group (300-3000 or more individuals).
 These studies are carried out in randomized, controlled, multicenter trials.
-Phase III trials are usually designed as double blind studies, that is, the patients are randomly assigned to an experimental and a control group (in some trials, the control group may either receive a placebo or standard of care treatment).
-Neither the patients nor the physicians monitoring the outcome know which patient is receiving which treatment.
-Phase III trials aim at assessing the efficacy of a drug in comparison to placebo or the current standard of care treatment.
+Phase III trials are usually designed as double-blind studies, that is, the patients are randomly assigned to an experimental and a control group (in some trials, the control group may either receive a placebo or standard of care treatment).
+Neither the patients nor the physicians monitoring the outcome know which treatment the patient is receiving.
+Phase III trials aim at assessing the efficacy of a drug in comparison to a placebo or the current standard of care treatment.

-If drug safety and efficacy have been demonstrated in multiple phase III trial(s), approval for marketing can be applied for from the appropriate regulatory agency such as the Food and Drug Administration (FDA) in the United States or the European Medicines Agency (EMA) in the European Union.
-These agencies may request postmarketing monitoring, which is sometimes referred to as a phase IV trial.
+Just how complicated this process can be is clear when you consider that 90% of all candidates that have shown promise in preclinical studies fail in the three phases of human clinical trials.
+This is often due to unexpected side effects or a lack of efficacy.
+However, if drug safety and efficacy have been demonstrated in multiple phase III trial(s), approval for marketing can be applied for from the appropriate regulatory agency such as the US Food and Drug Administration (FDA) in the United States or the European Medicines Agency (EMA) in the European Union.
+These agencies approve between 40 and 70 new drugs every year.
+In 2022, the share of biologics reached 50% of all approved drugs for the first time.

+After approval, the authorities may request postmarketing monitoring, which is sometimes referred to as a phase IV trial.
 A phase IV trial involves safety surveillance after the drug has received permission to be marketed.
-In principle, it is designed to detect rare or long-term adverse effects in a much larger patient population and over a longer time period than was possible during the earlier phase of clinical trials.
+In principle, it is designed to detect rare or long-term adverse effects in a much larger patient population and over a longer time period than was possible during the earlier clinical trial phases.
 A phase IV trial may also identify interactions with other marketed drugs.
-Even after marketing, if harmful effects are discovered, any drug may be withdrawn at any time or its use restricted only to certain conditions.
+Even after marketing, if harmful effects are discovered, any drug may be withdrawn at any time, or its use restricted only to certain conditions.